gardener/gardener/docs/proposals/23-autoscaling-kube-apiserver-via-independent-hpa-and-vpa.md

 4. New feature flag promoted and eventually removed.
 5. (Outside the scope of this proposal) Use of HVPA removed for other workloads and the preexisting HVPA flag removed.

+During step 2, the following quantities will be used to evaluate the fitness of the new autoscaling method.
+Unless specified otherwise, "resources" refers to memory and CPU:
+- Resource utilisation: how much of the requested resources are actually being used
+- Insufficient resource requests: how often do the resources used by ShootKapi exceed what the autoscaler requested
+- Number of eviction events
+- Number of ShootKapi replicas: lower replica count is preferred, as it promotes object cache reuse

+The following quantities are also useful, but their accuracy varies greatly, depending on the influence of uncontrolled variables.
+They are proposed for opportunistic use at the discretion of the persons performing the evaluation.
+- Total resource used by ShootKapi pods
+- Total resource requested by ShootKapi pods
+- API response latency
+- Node count
+- Number of HTTP error 429 events

 ## Discussion and Limitations
 Overall, multidimensional autoscaling is a job which cannot be accomplished efficiently with the one-dimensional autoscalers currently available in the K8s ecosystem.
 The proposed approach is a compromise which relies on estimating